SoCalRunning.com member and

 In this short interview, Gillanders highlights three points that I will be spending a lot of time on this web site: Hip Strengthening, Core Strengthening and Having Fun.

-Check it out and thanks for watching.
+and thanks for watching.

 Steve Mackel, RRCA Certified Marathon Coach